Stenaelurillus guttatus: Description

 The spider is medium-sized and has an overall shape that is typical for the genus.
 The cephalothorax is typically 2.7 mm long and 2.0 mm wide, while the abdomen is 2.5 mm long and 1.9 mm wide.
-The spider has an pear-shaped dark brown or black carapace and oval or shield-shaped abdomen have a distinctive colouration and pattern.
+The spider has a pear-shaped dark brown or black carapace and oval or shield-shaped abdomen have a distinctive colouration and pattern.
 The carapace has two slightly curved stripes formed of white hairs that cross the thorax while the abdomen has a pattern of three sets of two white patches made up of small scales.
 There is another small patch at the end of the abdomen, near the spinnerets.
 The spinnerets are brownish or grey, legs brown or yellow and the chelicerae dark brown.
 The eye field is black.
 As well as the colouration, it is distinguished from other members of the genus by the design of the sexual organs, including its stilleto-shaped embolus.

 The female is similar to the male but with a larger abdomen.
 It has a cephalothorax that measures between 2.1 and 2.6 mm in length and between 1.6 and 2.0 mm in width.
 The abdomen measures between 2.3 and 3.8 mm in length and between 1.6 and 2.6 mm in width.
 The colours are very similar and the patterns are often richer with additional white patches on the sides of the spider.
 The epigyne is very small with a raised area in the middle.
 It has lateral copulatory openings.
 The openings are small, round and widely separated, with comparatively long insemination ducts.
 It is very similar to the species Stenaelurillus brandbergensis and Stenaelurillus pseudoguttatus.
 As well as the colouration, it can be distinguished by the length of the insemination ducts.